What is DNA Paternity Tests

 How long does it take for the lab to complete testing?

-Once received, most laboratories process the DNA samples within 48 hours, providing you with conclusive DNA test results.
+Once received, most laboratories process the DNA samples within 48 hours, providing you with conclusive and timely DNA test results.

-Statistic: Over 500,000 paternity tests are conducted annually in the U.S., according to a report by the AABB (American Association of Blood Banks).
+Statistic: Over 500,000 paternity tests are conducted annually in the U.S., according to the AABB (American Association of Blood Banks).

 Legal Admissibility In Courts

-The cost of legally admissible testing per participant from major laboratories can be expensive.
+Legally admissible testing per participant from major laboratories can be expensive.
 What is called non-legal testing (not provided for a court to establish paternity) can be found for about $100.
+According to the DDC, a court-approved legal paternity test can cost between three hundred and five hundred dollars.

 Who is required for paternity testing?